Prosocial Norm Emergence in Multiagent Systems: Introduction

 \item [Decentralized.]
-Decentralization refers to absence of a central authority \cite{Morris+19:norm-emergence}.
+Decentralization refers to the absence of central authority \cite{Morris+19:norm-emergence}.
 In a decentralized system, norms arise solely through agent interactions \cite{Mihaylov2014,Campos+13:robust}.
-Most existing norm emergence approaches, such as \citet{Airiau2014,Morales:2015}, involve a central authority that determines the norms; some existing approaches, such as \citet{IJCAI-16:Silk}, use a hybrid scheme.
-However, central and hybrid schemes are vulnerable to failure of the central portion.
+Most existing norm emergence approaches, such as \citet{Airiau2014,Morales:2015}, involve a central authority that determines the norms; some existing approaches, such as \citet{IJCAI-16:Silk}, use a hybrid scheme. \revisedbst{However, central and hybrid schemes are vulnerable to the failure of the central portion.} \revisedb{A criticism of hybrid, and especially of centralized, systems is that they assume that an all-knowing authority is present in the system \cite{Savarimuthu-2011-Norm+Survey}.
+Whereas a central authority may recommend norms to achieve a societal criterion, such an approach cannot guarantee the autonomy of the participating agents.
+In settings with unreliable or delayed communication or where components can fail, a centralized system is fragile because it has a single point of failure.}

 \end{description}